Which

 Perpetual

-the week for specific dates that might be of your interest.
+the day of the week for specific dates that might be of your

+interest.
 Just follow the easy instructions.
-First, locate the
+First, locate

-the table 1 (example: the column for June and the row
+table 1 (example: the column for June and the row for day

-for day 16th cross at the number 6).
-Then, locate the
+16th cross at the number 6).
+Then, locate the number at the

-the table 2 (example: the column for year 77th and the
+row in the table 2 (example: the column for year 77th

 locate in table 3 the letter at the intersection of both

-D).
-The letter D corresponds to Saturday (if the day
+The letter D corresponds to Saturday (if the day of the week

 Per